El2ra2/Custom-DWA-planner-for-Differential-Drive-Robot/README.md

-# Custom Dynamic Window Approach based local path planner used by a Differential Drive Robot in custom world
+# Custom Dynamic Window Approach based local path planner, used by a Differential Drive Robot in a custom world

 This is a custom Dynamic Window Approach (DWA) local planner for a TurtleBot in Gazebo Classic using ROS2 Humble.